avcopan/autochem-clean/README.md

 >>> ac.rate.Rate.model_validate(rate_dct)
 Rate(reactants=..., rate_constant=PlogRateConstant(...))
 ```
-This allows one to, for example, store rate constant data in JSON files with
+This allows one to, for example, retrieve stored rate constant data from JSON files with
 minimal hassle.

 *Scalar multiplication.*
-Rate objects can be multiplied by scalars.
+Rate objects can also be multiplied by scalars.
 ```
 >>> doubled_rate = 2 * rate
 >>> doubled_rate.rate_constant.model_dump()